 The Shafran Planetarium, part of the Cleveland Museum of Natural History, offers several 35-minute shows daily.
 Topics change periodically, but the show always features a current topic in astronomy as well as a depiction of the Cleveland sky at that time of year.
 Each show is lead by a museum astronomer and the audience is encouraged to ask questions.

 Wade Oval Wednesdays

 During the summer months -- June, July, and August -- the museums around Wade Oval, including the Cleveland Museum of Natural History, offer extended hours and reduced admissions on Wednesday evenings.

 The museums also offer live music, special exhibits, and children's activities.

 The museum is located near the Cleveland Museum of Art, the Cleveland Botanical Garden, and the Western Reserve Historical Society on Cleveland's east side.
-Ample parking is available near the building for $8 for 2.5 hours with a $14 per day maximum.
+Ample parking is available near the building.

 The Cleveland Museum of Natural History has a cafe, The Blue Planet, which serves full lunch service and snacks.
 The museum also has an extensive gift shop, filled with interesting finds.

-The Intercontinental Hotel (check rates), at the Cleveland Clinic, is less than a mile away from the museum and offers elegant accommodations as well as a full range of services.
-Smaller and more intimate is the Glidden House (check rates), just around the corner.
-It's a charming bed and breakfast inn, created out of an historic mansion.
+The Intercontinental Hotel, at the Cleveland Clinic, is less than a mile away from the museum and offers elegant accommodations as well as a full range of services.
+Smaller and more intimate is the Glidden House, just around the corner.
+It's a charming bed and breakfast inn, created out of a historic mansion.